AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 {sample}CS\_Tooltip\_13{sample}

-Note that series' individual tooltip settings are supposed to override the chart's tooltip settings, so the chart's tooltips settings are inherited by the third series with no settings adjusted.
+Note that series' individual tooltip settings override the chart's tooltip settings, so the chart's tooltips settings are inherited by the third series with no settings adjusted.

 Also note that this method allows or forbids the tooltips to overflow not only the chart, but the element they belong to.
-For example, if a tooltip of a great size belongs to a legend or a dataGrid, setting "true" for the {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} method will lead to this tooltip allowing to overflow that [legend](../Common_Settings/Legend) or the [dataGrid](../Gantt_Chart/DataGrid).
+For example, if a tooltip of a great size belongs to a [Legend](Legend) or a [Data Grid](../Gantt_Chart/DataGrid), setting "true" to the {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} method will lead to this tooltip allowing to overflow that element.

 ## Out of stage

-One chart or any other tooltip parent element may not be the same size as its stage.
-Stage can be smaller or greater, so if it is necessary to allow or deny the tooltip to be shown outside of the stage, use the {api:anychart.core.ui.Tooltip#allowLeaveStage}allowLeaveStage(){api} method.
+A chart may not be the same size as its [stage](../Graphics/Basics).
+Stage can be smaller or greater, so if it is necessary to allow or forbid the tooltip to be shown outside of the stage, use the {api:anychart.core.ui.Tooltip#allowLeaveStage}allowLeaveStage(){api} method.
 This method can also be applied for the chart so it will affect all series simultaneously, or to series separately:

 ```
+// applies to all series
+chart.tooltip().allowLeaveStage(false);

+// series settings override chart settings

 // adjust series tooltips
 series1.tooltip().allowLeaveStage(true);
 series2.tooltip().allowLeaveStage(false);

-// adjust chart tooltips for the third series
-chart.tooltip().allowLeaveStage(false);
 ```

 {sample}CS\_Tooltip\_13\_1{sample}